stormpath/stormpath-documentation/source/005_auth_n.rst

 3. The Provider will return the user to your application with an access token.

-4. Stormpath will take this access token and use it to query the provider for: an email address, a first name, and a last name
+4. Stormpath will take this access token and use it to query the provider for: an email address, a first name, and a last name.

 .. note::

-	If Stormpath is unable to retrieve the user's first and last name, it will populate those attributes with a default value.
+	If Stormpath is unable to retrieve the user's first and last name, it will populate those attributes with a default value: ``NOT_PROVIDED``.

 5. Stormpath will first search for a Directory that matches the provider of the access token.
 If one is not found, an error will return.